MarkLehoczky/VideoManager/README.md

 ### Binary file

-1. Click the `Video manager` under the `Releases` section on the right side of the main [github page](https://github.com/MarkLehoczky/VideoManager).
+1. Go to the [*Releases*](https://github.com/MarkLehoczky/VideoManager/releases) section.
 2. Click the `VideoManager.exe` file to download.
-3. Click the downloaded file to launch the program.
+3. Run the downloaded file.

 ## Prerequisites